-Saccharomyces spp. selected yeasts can be used for the inoculation of grapes, musts and wine according to resolution OENO-MICRO 14-546 in order to initiate and/or ensure completion of alcoholic fermentation and the production of special wines.
+Non-Saccharomyces yeasts can be used for the inoculation of grapes, musts and wine according to resolution OENO-MICRO 14-546.
+As addition of non-Saccharomyces yeast might not result in the completion of alcoholic fermentation, inoculation with non-Saccharomyces may be followed by or carried out at the same time as inoculation with Saccharomyces spp.

-Yeasts used must be isolated from grapes, musts or wine or result from hybridisation of grape/must/wine strains, or have been derived from other wine yeasts.
-Prior to the use of genetically modified oenological yeasts, authorisation by competent authorities is required.
+Yeasts with desirable oenological properties must be isolated from grapes, musts or wine or result from hybridisation of grape/must/wine strains, or have been derived from other wine yeasts-

+Prior to the use of genetically modified oenological yeasts authorisation by competent authorities is required.